7. Marketing Your Consulting Services

 What you need is an email service that includes autoresponders.
 Autoresponders automatically send emails and email sequences when someone opts-in to your email list.

-Consultants and Experts in the Course Save a Tremendous Amount of Time Starting with the Email and LinkedIn Scripts and Templates
+Students in the Course Save a Tremendous Amount of Time Starting with the Email and LinkedIn Scripts and Templates

 The first email sequence you need is for Welcoming and Onboarding.
 This goes to new people who opt-in to your email list.
 They get a Welcome email, instructions on how to White List your emails so they aren’t sent to spam, Onboarding to learn the benefits of your emails, and then they are sent to a nurturing sequence of weekly or bi-monthly emails.